ElsaB/impact-annotator/doc/biblio/variant_annotation_databases.md

 * **What is it?** Cancer Genome Interpreter is a platform that systematizes the interpretation of cancer genomes, the main hallmark of which is streamlining and automatization of the whole process.
 It identifies all known and likely tumorigenic genomic alterations and annotate all variants that constitutes biomarkers.
 * **Where does the data comes from?** Employs existing or newly developed resources and computational methods.
 Alterations that are clinically or experimentally validated to drive tumor phenotypes –previously culled from public sources– are identified by the CGI, whereas the effect of the remaining alterations of uncertain significance are predicted using in silico approaches, such as OncodriveMUT (for mutations).
 Validated oncogenic mutations catalog: DoCM, ClinVar and OncoKB + results of several published experimental assays.
-* **Size of the database?**
-    * March 2018, from the article: 5314 validated mutations
-    * * 08/08/18, from the website: 765 genes in 246 different cancer types, 5601 validated mutations
 * **Other informations**
     * Automatically recognizes the format, remaps the variants as needed and standardized the annotation for downstream compatibility.
     * All analysis are cancer-specific and thus the tumor type of the samples to analyze is required.